-Denmark Now Has Two Little Mermaids.
-The Famous One Is Suing.
+Denmark now has 2 little mermaids and the famous one is suing

 But the Eriksen estate is not fooling around.
 It has a long history of zealously protecting its licensing rights to the image of the sculpture, which represents a character from a Hans Christian Andersen story.
 Reached by phone, Alice Eriksen, the artist’s granddaughter and overseer of the estate, declined to comment.
 “The case is ongoing,” she said.

 Lawyers on both sides are still negotiating, but if the case goes to court, the ruling will likely turn on how closely the Asaa mermaid resembles the one that has sat in Langelinie harbor in Copenhagen since 1913, when brewing magnate and philanthropist Carl Jacobsen presented it to the city as a gift.

 That sculpture, which is one of Copenhagen’s most visited tourist attractions, is made of bronze, and features a diminutive mermaid who rests her weight on her right arm while tucking her tail neatly to the other side.

 Carved from granite and weighing 3 tons, the Asaa mermaid is plumper, and her facial features coarser.
 Her posture, however, is the same.